jcervas/teaching/2025-2026/class-cmu-2026-84-352/readme.md

 ## Key Topics

-- Historical Overview of Voting Rights: Tracing the development of voting rights from the founding of the United States to the present day, with a focus on key legislation and court cases.
+- *Historical Overview of Voting Rights*: Tracing the development of voting rights from the founding of the United States to the present day, with a focus on key legislation and court cases.
-- Election Systems and Their Impact: Analysis of different electoral systems and their effects on political representation and voter engagement.
+- *Election Systems and Their Impact*: Analysis of different electoral systems and their effects on political representation and voter engagement.
-- Redistricting and Gerrymandering: Exploring the process of redistricting, its impact on political representation, and the ongoing debate over gerrymandering.
+- *Redistricting and Gerrymandering*: Exploring the process of redistricting, its impact on political representation, and the ongoing debate over gerrymandering.
-- Challenges to Equitable Democracy: Investigating contemporary challenges such as voter suppression, electoral integrity, and political polarization.
+- *Challenges to Equitable Democracy*: Investigating contemporary challenges such as voter suppression, electoral integrity, and political polarization.
-- Reform and the Future of Democracy: Discussing potential reforms like ranked-choice voting, redistricting commission
+- *Reform and the Future of Democracy*: Discussing potential reforms like ranked-choice voting, redistricting commission

 ---